-Why were the seven Sutherland sisters such a popular attraction for the Barnum and Bailey Circus?
-It wasn’t for their singing, it was for their tresses — a collective total of 36½ feet of hair.
+Why were the Sutherland sisters such a hit for the Barnum & Bailey Circus?
+It wasn’t for their singing, but for their 36½ feet of hair.

 In 1882 the Barnum and Bailey Circus signed a new act for the sideshow.
 It was called the Seven Sutherland Sisters.
 The girls — Sarah, Victoria, Isabella, Grace, Naomi, Mary, and Dora — who ranged in age from 18 to 36, would file on stage in white gowns, their dark hair glimmering in the gas lights, and sing a selection of songs.
 The remarkable bass voice of Naomi was prominent in their rich harmony.